Sallapam

-Sallapam (സല്ലാപം, Translation: Conversation) is a 1996 Malayalam-language romantic drama film directed by Sundar Das and written by A. K. Lohithadas, starring Manoj K. Jayan, Dileep and Manju Warrier in the lead roles.The music was composed by Johnson.
+Sallapam (സല്ലാപം, Translation: Conversation) is a 1996 Malayalam-language romantic drama film directed by Sundar Das and written by A. K. Lohithadas, starring Manoj K. Jayan, Dileep and Manju Warrier in the lead roles.
+The music was composed by Johnson.
 The film was remade in Telugu as Egire Paavurama.

 Synopsis

 Radha comes from a poor family and dreams of becoming a great singer.
 She falls in love with Sasikumar, who calls himself Junior Yesudas.
 Sasikumar is also from a poor family.
-When Radha asks to marry Sasikumar, he makes excuses, saying he has a lot of responsibilities and does not have any money.
+When Radha asks Sasikumar that they should marry, he makes excuses, saying he has a lot of responsibilities and does not have any money.
 Radha decides to commit suicide but is rescued by her cousin, who she realizes was in love with her.

 Music

 The songs were composed by Johnson, with lyrics by Kaithapram Damodaran Namboothiri.